andrew-codechimp/HA-Battery-Notes/README.md

 battery_notes:
 ```
 Restart Home Assistant a final time
-In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Battery Notes"
+In the HA UI go to Settings -> Integrations click "+" and search for "Battery Notes"

 ### Manual Installation